 Proposed site: Crail Bay x 2 Baseline Comment The two Crail Bay sites are located either side of a consented mussel farm site, and are viewed as a single farm.
 Rating Agree with rating ✓ Natural Science Baseline: Low benthic values Complex mix of regenerating native bush in various stages of succession plus some development/modification in the form of dwellings and forestry earthworks High-Moderate ✓ Perceptual/ Sensory Baseline: Perceived naturalness rating out of line with other existing farm sites in that the sites are not currently in use and none of the usual salmon farm infrastructure is present on site.
-High Y Site Associative Baseline: I do not have enough information to make an assessment.
+Hudson: Under the existing consent King Salmon could decide to put structures back tomorrow.
+The ratings are therefore based on what is currently permitted and could be there at any time.
+High ✓ Site Associative Baseline: I do not have enough information to make an assessment.
 Presence of DoC reserves potentially would elevate values?
-Moderate ✓ OVERALL RATING Natural character baseline High-Moderate ✓ Outstanding natural character Agreed that currently site does not meet ONC Landscape baseline High-Moderate ✓ Outstanding natural landscape or feature Agreed that site itself does not meet ONF Site Sensitivity: I do not agree that 'the site surrounds are considered to be suited to the absorption of these Salmon Farms in terms of Landscape values and this reduces sensitivity from a landscape perspective.'
+Moderate ¥ OVERALL RATING Natural character baseline High-Moderate ✓ Outstanding natural character Agreed that currently site does not meet ONC Landscape baseline High-Moderate ✓ Outstanding natural landscape or feature Agreed that site itself does not meet ONF Site Sensitivity: I do not agree that 'the site surrounds are considered to be suited to the absorption of these Salmon Farms in terms of Landscape values and this reduces sensitivity from a landscape perspective.'
 Despite the presence of other aquaculture activities, the scale of the adjacent landform, the expanse of the bay and the proximity of an identified ONF on the adjacent ridgeline make the landscape sensitive to the impacts of salmon farm activity.
+Hudson: The productive character of the bay and its context is a defining characteristic here, reducing site sensitivity.

-Overall asses ssment of Effects: Crail Bay x 2 Character component Existing Baseline Rating Effects Resultant rating Natural science High-Moderate Improved benthic values Perceptual High Increase in perceived naturalness Associative Moderate Potential for moderate increase in values wrt DoC reserves Overall baseline Natural character High-Moderate Resultant Natural character High ✓ Overall baseline High-Moderate Resultant Landscape High ✓ Landscape Resultant rating will be High but potential to be Very High as perceived naturalness and associative values increase ONC Agreed with assessment of effects ONFL Despite presence of mussel farms, potential over time to extend existing ONF to mark entry gateway to Crail Bay
+Overall assessment of Effects: Crail Bay x 2 Character component Existing Baseline Rating Effects Resultant rating Natural science High-Moderate Improved benthic values Perceptual High Increase in perceived naturalness Associative Moderate Potential for moderate increase in values wrt DoC reserves Overall baseline Natural character High-Moderate Resultant Natural character High ✓ Overall baseline Landscape High-Moderate Resultant Landscape Resultant rating will be High but potential to be Very High as perceived naturalness and associative values increase High ✓ ONC Agreed with assessment of effects ONFL Despite presence of mussel farms, potential over time to extend existing ONF to mark entry gateway to Crail Bay